ni/measurement-plugin-labview/CONTRIBUTING.md

 ### Discovery Client

 The Discovery Client registers and unregisters the MeasurementLink services to the Discovery Service and enumerates previously registered MeasurementLink services.
-All the measurements (service) will be registered to the Discovery Service (statically or dynamically), so that Client application can enumerate them.
+All the measurement services will be registered to the Discovery Service (statically or dynamically), so that Client application can enumerate them.

 This repo is dependent on 1 & 2.1 from above dependency list.